DarylWxc/Blog-Backup/source/_posts/DearDiary.md

 ---

 # dear diary
-i will update this diary uncetainly.It depends on what the situation of daytime.If i am not busy,i will write down the story about my experince today.
+I will update this diary uncetainly.It depends on what the situation of daytime.If i am not busy,i will write down the story about my experince today.

 ## 2023/07/07
 ***dear diary,today is friday,i come back to my howntown which called QuanZhou.Now i am on the railway train.i cost $104 for the ticket.cause i got no secondary seats for me.My English career is not so well.Even i passed the 4 level exam.Nowadays i want immigrate to Canada.That will be a long-term trip for me.I know my lifetime is just once.I just wonder how my life will be and waht is the future for me.I don't need the sorrow destiny,that's why i make the decision for going oversea.So,god please bless me,for the way i will walk***